mikes256/dbt-ELT-payments-data/README.md

 Always have a staging model to clean/cast/prepare messy data before your `fact/dim` models.

 So for a messy `.csv` loaded as a dbt seed, it’s totally fine to `ref()` it, but your staging model should do the cleaning!
+## 4. `dbt seed` command
+Running this command (remember if I was using Fivetran it would be ``{{ source('schema', 'table') }}``) pulls data from the `dbt_project/seeds` folder and pushes it into the data warehouse.

+I can now query the seed data and add data transformation to this modelling step.

+## 5. `dbt_project/target/run/` View seeds & models
+This dir path will enable you to view the result of the `dbt run` by giving you a display of the raw sql used to create the file.